 There were numerous speakers from organizations such as New Jersey United For Marijuana Reform, ACLU, Sensible Approaches To Marijuana (SAM), law enforcement officers, physicians, and many others, on both sides of the issue.
 Testimony was heard for several hours enduring well into the evening.

-Ken Wolski, executive director of the Coalition For Medical Marijuana in NJ, described the difficulties patients face in the New Jersey medical marijuana program and the reasons to make sure the process is swiftly developed.
+At the Assembly hearing, Ken Wolski, executive director of the Coalition For Medical Marijuana in NJ, described the difficulties patients face in the New Jersey medical marijuana program and the reasons to make sure the process is swiftly developed.
 “We do not need to slow down our progress … we need to speed this process up.”

 Retired DEA Agent Jack Teitelman discussed how cannabis could help reduce the opioid crisis in NJ.
 “There is more good associated with legalization, [than bad].”

 Dr. Andrew Medvedovsky, physician with, “We give our patients no viable options to opioids.”
 Medvedovsky treats patients with cannabis as an alternative to opioids and other dangerous treatments.